MediaComem/comem-webdev/subjects/cli/README.md

 When the CLI starts, it places you in your **personnal directory**.

-From there you can navigate your filesystem to go to other directories.
+From there you can navigate your filesystem to go to other directories _(more on that later)_.

 But first, you might want to check **where** you currently are.

 To do this, use the `pwd` command:

 ```bash
 $> pwd